AmberBentley/content-feu/pages/introduction/planning-communication.md

 • Students cannot register for a resit unless a grade has been set during the first attempt.

 [Costs for resits can be found here.](https://www.noroff.no/en/admission/payment-loans-grants)

-## Lesson task

-### Present yourself

-• A link to Discord was sent in your welcoming email from a student success manager.
-Go to your class channel on Discord (i.e. 2020-august-full-time, 2020-october-part-time)

-• Write a presentation of yourself

-- Background
-- Interests
-- Creative interests
-- Past school experience
-- Why you chose this study programme
-- Your future plans Post your presentation as a message on the channel to complete the assignment.

-### Resources required

-Now is a good time to order the books for the course, if you haven't already.
-Take a look at the reading list.